carpentries-incubator/python-testing/reference.md

 *   `Exceptions` are customizeable cousin of assertions.
 *   `try` is a keyword that guards a piece of code which may throw an exception.
 *   `except` is a keyword used to catch and carefully handle that exception
-*   `nose` is a python package with useful assertions and unit test utilities
+*   `pytest` is a python package with testing utilities
-*   `nosetests` is a command-line program that collects and runs unit tests.
+*   `py.test` is a command-line program that collects and runs unit tests.
 *    _Unit Tests_ investigate the behavior of units of code (such as functions, classes, or data structures).
 *    _Regression Tests_ defend against new bugs, or regressions, which might appear due to new software and updates.
 *    _Integration Tests_ check that various pieces of the software work together as expected.
 *   _Continuous Integration_ automates the building and testing process accross platforms.